Ingles Corporate Information

 B) Financial Statements

-1) The Committee will review with management, internal audit and the independent public accountants, the Company's interim and year end financial statements, including:
+1) The Committee will review with management, internal audit and the independent public accountants, the Company's interim and year-end financial statements, including:1) The Committee will review with management, internal audit and the independent public accountants, the Company's interim and year-end financial statements, including:

 2) The Committee will request from financial management and the independent public accountants, a briefing on any significant accounting and reporting issues, including any changes in accounting standards or rules promulgated by the FASB, SEC or other regulatory bodies, that have an effect on the financial statements.